ryanshiroma/Math-285-Projects/README.md

 # Math-285-Projects

-This was my final project for the SJSU Math 285 (Dimensionality Reduction) course.
+This was my final group project(with Andrew Zastovnik) for the SJSU Math 285 (Dimensionality Reduction) course.

 The idea of this project was to do 3D motion tracking of a single video camera using a spectral clustering of SLIC Superpixels.